Azure/azure-docs-sdk-java/docs-ref-services/latest/sdk-template-readme.md

 ---
 title: Azure Batch client library for Python
 keywords: Azure, java, SDK, API, azure-sdk-template,
-author: ramya-rao-a
+author: sima-zhu
-ms.author: ramyar
+ms.author: sizhu
 ms.date: 07/29/2020
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
-ms.devlang: java
-ms.service:
+description: Use the guidelines in each section of this template to ensure consistency and readability of your README. ms.devlang: java ms.service: azure
 ---

 # README.md template